hmojicag/hmojicag.github.io/hmi/hmi-2-ArduinoFundamentals-and-the-SerialPort.md

 ## Sending Commands to Arduino via Serial using the Serial Monitor

+In order to make a custom program that communicates over the Serial Port of a PC we need first to know how to handle serial communication.

+The Serial Monitor is a simple software you can use to send and receive charaters over the Serial port, it comes integrated in the Arduino IDE.

+(HERE PUT AN IMAGE OF THE SERIAL MONITOR)

+You can use any other tool to do this job, there are plenty available, just google them, I personally recommend Termite, but there's also the oldschool HyperTerminal, Real Term, PuTTY and many others.

 ### Example: Turn On/Off via Serial

 ### Example: Controlling multiple input/output's via Serial